savannahostrowski/savannahostrowski/README.md

 ## Hey there!
 I'm Savannah.

-- ✨ I’m a software engineer working as a program manager at Microsoft, specifically on improving the Python developer experience and productivity.
+- ✨ I’m a software engineer working as a program manager at Microsoft, working on improving the Python developer experience and productivity.

 - 🐍 I primarily work on [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance), Python in the browser via vscode.dev/github.dev, and trying to wrap my head around the general Python language ecosystem (packaging, virtual environments, runtimes, type annotations).